 Start on low, then crank it up to high.
 I use the tamper tool to push any ice cubes down to make sure the consistency is perfect.

 I blend for less than a minute.
-The drink should be slushy, like pictured above.
+The drink should be slushy.

 STEP 6: Pour frozen Thai tea into two cups.